themeteorchef/saas-stripe/saas-stripe.md

 </template>
 ```

-Select plan is one of the first spots that we pull in our plan data that we configured in `settings.json` earlier.
-The goal of this templateis two-fold: display all of the available plans to our prospective customer and allow them to pick which one they'd like.
+The select a plan block is one of the first spots that we pull in our plan data that we configured in `settings.json` earlier.
+The goal of this template is two-fold: display all of the available plans to our prospective customer and allow them to pick which one they'd like.
 Let's take a look at the controller for this as there are a few moving parts that are important to understand.

+<p class="block-header">/client/controllers/public/select-plan.js</p>
 ```.lang-javascript
 Template.selectPlan.helpers({
   plans: function(){